MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/dpm-support-issues.md

 **Workaround**: None.

 ### AlwaysOn recovery to original location isn't supported
-**Issue**: When DPM is protecting SQL Server with AlwaysOn enabled data recovery to the original location isn't supported.
+**Issue**: When DPM is protecting SQL Server with AlwaysOn enabled, data recovery to the original location isn't supported.

 **Workaround**: None.